Published Spring 2002 | Updated June 2016

 - The food may now be eaten.

-If one does not want to say the long version, the following may be said:
+If it is difficult to say the long version, the following may be said:

 All separations and redemptions shall take effect as is specified in this Star-K document outlining the Procedure for Separating Terumos and Ma’asros, Tithes and Redemptions, which I have in my possession.